Caution | Outdoor water restrictions in effect

 How businesses can reduce their water use

-Businesses have been asked to limit indoor water use voluntarily.
-We appreciate businesses need to use water to fulfill operational needs.
-We thank all businesses who are doing their part for the community to conserve water.
+We appreciate businesses need to use water to fulfill operational needs and thank all businesses in advance for doing their part for the community to conserve water.

-Here are some clarifications and examples to reduce non-essential water use without compromising safety or quality.
+Each business is different, and you know your business best.
+Here are some ways to reduce non-essential water use to consider implementing, without compromising safety or quality.

 Tips for businesses to reduce water use